CyrilPeponnet/cyrilpeponnet.github.com/_posts/2014-09-18-diving-into-python-memory.md

 What a mess !

-As we can see, the *Dispatcher* instance keep a list of every stanza dispatched (and actually most of them are related to callbacks).
+As we can see, the *Dispatcher* instance keeps a list of every stanza dispatched (and actually most of them are related to callbacks).

 For the record, a *closure* contains a *cell* which contains details of the *variables defined in the enclosing scope*.

-So as we can read in this diagram, **xmpp.dispatcher.Dispatcher** instance, has an dict attribute named *_expected* and this attribute contain **every** IQ/Messages (identify with ID as key) sent and pending for a response.
+So as we can read in this diagram, **xmpp.dispatcher.Dispatcher** instance, has an dict attribute named *_expected* and this attribute contain **every** IQ/Message (identified with ID as key) sent and pending for a response.

 I took a look to the xmpppy library and I found that in specific case of the *Dispatcher.Dispatch*, the `session._expected[ID]` was never cleaned.
 I smartly add a `del session._expected[ID]` just after all have been processed and tada, no more memory leak !